BlakeRain/blakerain.com/content/blogroll.md

 My descriptions of these sites are brief, and do little justice to the quality of the content.
 Please visit the sites to see for yourself the wonderful things these people create.

+I follow a variety of other feeds, including those listed below.
+You can downloads the OPML file for the full list of feeds that I follow [here](/downloads/feeds.opml.xml).

 # Technology

 - [82MHz](https://82mhz.net/) – Andreas writes about anything that catches his interest.